Hanteng X7

-The Hanteng X7 is a mid-size crossover utility vehicle (CUV) produced by the Chinese manufacturer Hanteng Autos since 2016.
+The Hanteng X7 is a mid-size crossover utility vehicle (CUV) produced by the Chinese manufacturer Hanteng Autos from 2016 to 2021.

 Overview

 The Hanteng X7 is Hanteng's first product.
 Two engines are available including a 1.5L turbo producing 150hp and 215nm of torque, and a 2.0L turbo producing 190hp and 250nm of torque.
 The 1.5L turbo is mated to a 5 speed manual gearbox, and the 2.0L turbo comes with a 6 speed DCT.
 The engines are sourced from Mitsubishi, manufactured in China by the Shenyang-Mitsubishi engine-making joint venture.